simdjson/simdjson/Notes.md

 these locations are the only place that we can expect to see the starts of the JSON 'atoms'.
 These locations are thus treated as 'structural' ('pseudo-structural characters').

-This stage involves either SIMD processing over out bytes or the manipulation of bit arrays that have 1 bit corresponding to 1 byte of input.
+This stage involves either SIMD processing over bytes or the manipulation of bit arrays that have 1 bit corresponding to 1 byte of input.
 As such, it can be quite inefficient for some inputs - it is possible to observe dozens of operations taking place to discover that there are in fact no odd-numbered sequences of backslashes or quotes in a given block of input.
 However, this inefficiency on such inputs is balanced by the fact that it costs no more to run this code over